glani/EllipseDetectorLib/README.md

 # EllipseDetectorLib
-.Net library for Ellipse detection based on the algorithm of very fast ellipse detector, codename: YAED (Yet Another Ellipse Detector).
+.Net library for ellipse detection based on the algorithm of very fast ellipse detector, codename: YAED (Yet Another Ellipse Detector).

 #### What is EllipseDetectorLib ?
 Simple .Net wrapper for a very fast ellipse detection algorithm.